-You are welcomed to contact the VIPI Program Producer to see if you and VIPI could be the right fit!
-Contact Rani Pramesti on email@example.com or call 03 9947 1015.
+You are welcome to contact the VIPI Program Producer to see if you and VIPI could be the right fit!
+Contact firstname.lastname@example.org or call 03 9947 1015.

 You may have already been a producer without realising it!
 Here are some skills that producers may provide for artists/ artist collectives/ companies.

 You don’t need to have done all of the following, they are just suggestions to jog your thinking about what ‘producing’ can include:

 - Have you done project or event management?